cynthia2006/vsp/README.md

 ## Why Rust to C?

-As it is coded in C—an allegedly *"unsafe"* language—it is expected to be faster but more error-prone.
-But from personal experience, I can tell—it is the converse; because in Rust, one takes safety for granted, and when unsafe code hidden away by *"safe code"* malfunctions, it becomes a painstaking quest to identify the site of error and fix it.
+As it is coded in C—an allegedly C is allegedly an unsafe language, but during the development of rvsp I had this epiphany, that Rust users often take safety for granted.
+When a safe interface wrapping an unsafe interface malfunctions, it becomes a painstaking job of identifying and fixing the error.

-Rust, as a modern language is complicated, and that too for a good reason; because *"primitive"* languages like C seem easy at the surface, but are actually hard to get right, especially when complicated things have to be built upon those primitive things.
-However, when it is about being certain of the exact behavior of a program, languages like Rust, that hide a lot of implementation detail beneath abstract *"zero-cost"* interfaces, make that process harder.
+As a modern language Rust is complicated, but for a good reason; because the simplicity of primitive C is deceiving, and careless handling often results in undiagnosed memory safety errors, especially when dealing with complex code architectures.
+However, the degree of control over resources that C provides is far greater than Rust; quite often one finds themselves memorizing additional behavior rules imposed by safe zero-cost abstractions in order to ensure they’re followed when dealing with unsafe interfaces.

 **TL;DR** The sheer complexity of the code made me frightened, that I won't able to comprehend any of it in future.
 Also, the compilation is too slow!